 Definition of Equity Ratio

-The term “equity ratio” refers to the financial ratio that helps in assessing how much of the company’s assets are funded by the capital contributed by the shareholder.
-In other words, the equity ratio aids the comparison of the capital contributed by the shareholders and the capital contributed by the creditors in the accumulation of the assets.
+The term “equity ratio” refers to the financial ratio that helps assess how much of the company’s assets are funded by the capital contributed by the shareholder.
+In other words, it aids the comparison of the capital contributed by the shareholders and the capital contributed by the creditors in accumulating the assets.

-In fact, a lower value of the ratio means that the company has used more debt to pay for its assets.
-On the other hand, the high value of the ratio indicates a higher stake of the management in the business can be comforting for other investors because inherently, it is believed that a higher proportion of the owner’s fund lowers the degree of risk in the business.
+A lower ratio value means the company has used more debt to pay for its assets.
+On the other hand, a high ratio value indicates a higher stake of the management in the business.
+This can be comforting for other investors because, inherently, it is believed that a higher proportion of the owner’s fund lowers the degree of risk in the business.
+Therefore, it provides reassurance and confidence to other investors.
 However, a higher equity ratio also means that the company is not taking advantage of financial leverage to grow its business by using a higher amount of debt.

 Formula

-The total equity typically includes common stock, retained earnings, treasury stock, and other comprehensive income, while total assets are the sum total of all current and non-current assets like cash, plant & machinery, accounts receivable, etc.
+The total equity typically includes common stock, retained earnings, treasury stock, and other comprehensive income.
+In contrast, total assets are all current and non-current assets like cash, plant & machinery, accounts receivable, etc.

 Examples of Equity Ratio (With Excel Template)